cfis/activejob-locking/README.md

   end
 end
 ```
 Only one instance of this job will ever be performed.
-If an additional job is enqueued, it will wait in its que until
+If an additional job is enqueued, it will wait in its queue until
-to the first job is performed.
+the first job is performed.

 Locking
 ------------